“There is a time for everything, and a season for every activity under the heavens…” – Ecclesiastes 3:1

 But if we meet again someday don’t tell me

-Please don’t ever say that those times have gone away
+Please don’t ever say those times have gone away

 “…He has made everything beautiful in its time.
 He has also set eternity in the human heart; yet no one can fathom what God has done from beginning to end…” – Ecclesiastes 3:11

-It had been spoken by many voices within the Body of Christ that 2011 was a year of transition.
+Many voices within the Body of Christ spoke about how 2011 was to be a year of transition.
 Maybe some of that change has been left lying around and we’re still finding it here and there in 2012.
 I guess I’ll do what my mom did… pick it up, put it in my pocket, and just take it with me.